Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingContrast.md

 > **Note:** Contrast recommends that you change both passwords after you install and configure the application.

-## Using Contrast Without Cache
+## Use Contrast without Cache

-If you downloaded and installed Contrast that does not contain cache, please enable Hub connectivity in System Settings -> General Settings so that you continue to get the latest library data.
+If you downloaded and installed the version of Contrast that doesn't contain cache, enable [Hub](https://hub.contrastsecurity.com/h/) connectivity in [System Settings](admin-systemsettings.html#system-glance) so that you continue to get the latest library data.

 ## More Information